JabRef/user-documentation/en/SQLDatabase.md

 To do so you have to open **File** in the menu bar and then click the **Open shared database** item.
 The **Open shared database** dialog will open and you will have to fill in the shared's database connection settings.
 Under the field **Database type** you can choose between PostgreSQL, MySQL and Oracle depending on your shared database.
-Then, you have to fill out the rest of the fields with the according information.
+Then, you have to fill out the remaining fields with the according information.
 If you like you can save your password by clicking the **Remember password?** checkbox.

 ![Screenshot of Open shared database dialog](./images/open-shared-database-dialog.png)